Gabriel-Analyst-dt/Aviation_project/README.md

 <h3>DATA VISUALIZATION</h3>

-<h2>CONCLUSION<br>•	Buy the Boeing make of the aircraft because it is the safest as per the data analyzed.
+<h2>CONCLUSION<br>•	Buy the Boeing make of the aircraft because it is the safest as per the data analyzed.<br>
-•	The model of the Aircraft seems not to play any role in the safety of the aircrafts.
+•	The model of the Aircraft seems not to play any role in the safety of the aircrafts<br/>.
 So buy any model that suits you.
 •	Buy an aircraft with a double size engine, they are more safe than aircrafts with a single size engine.
 <br/></h2>